nono/cozy-desktop-experiments/RFC/README.md

     doesn't matter as long as we are testing a lot of configurations.
 The goal is to have some tools for finding new bugs before the users.
 But when some inputs make the cozy-desktop bugs, it's nice to have a way to keep this scenario in the git repository to avoid future regressions.
+And it's a good idea to enforce some invariants in the code, as it is a good complementary to such tests.

 And that's all!